 Though recompilation takes seconds, knowledge of C header files is required for customization.

-Con No scrollback
+Con No scrollback by default

 The best way to perform scrollback is to use a multiplexer (such as tmux, screen, or dvtm) if you want scrollback and reverse-search support.